Rape in Islamic law: Punishment as zinā

 Most classical scholars argued for applying the ḥadd penalty for zinā to a convicted rapist, which is stoning to death for the married (muḥsān), or a flogging of 100 lashes and deportation for the unmarried (ghair-muḥsān).
 They base their argument on a hadith which reports a rape case at the time of the Prophet, where the victim was excused and her rapist (who was married) was sentenced to be stoned to death.

 Punishment as Ḥirābah

-Certain classical jurists (Al-Tabari and the Maliki Ibn al-'Arabi) and more modern interpretations (The Religious Council of Egypt among others) have classified the crime of rape not as a subcategory of zinā, but rather a separate crime of violence under hirabah (banditary), i.e. a violent crime causing disorder in the land in the manner described in the Qur'an (5:33) as fasad (destructive mischief).
+Certain classical jurists (Al-Tabari and the Maliki Ibn al-'Arabi) and more modern interpretations (The Religious Council of Egypt among others) have classified the crime of rape not as a subcategory of zinā, but rather a different crime of violence under hirabah (banditary), i.e. a violent crime causing disorder in the land in the manner described in the Qur'an (5:33) as 'fasad' (destructive mischief).
 A similar crime, for example, would be highway robbery, as it puts fear in people going out or losing their property through violence.
 Thus, the rapist will be considered to be under the category of people who are outlaws and a danger towards the peace and security of the society.